 If you like the idea of working in the country away from the noise of the city, then Emandal might be right for you…

 - Country Life.
-We are 30 minutes from the nearest town, and the road can be challenging at all times of year.
+We are 40 minutes from the nearest town, and the road can be challenging at all times of year.
 If you do not have a car, you may be at the mercy of others to get to town.
 Also, we have no cell phone service and our access to the Internet is limited.
 We feel like the rewards outweigh the drawbacks, but it is something to really think about.

 - Dietary Restrictions.
 If you have severe dietary restrictions, communal meals may be challenging for you.
-Though we serve lots of veggies, there is not always a “veggie entrée” option, and many of our dishes contain dairy and gluten.
+Though we serve lots of veggies, there is not always a “veggie entrée/protein” option, and many of our dishes contain dairy and gluten.
 This said, we use our own meat and dairy when possible.

-Essential Expectations for all Emandal Employees:
+Essential Expectations for all Emandal Staff

 - Flexibility: easily adapt to ever-changing needs, duties and situations.